Great Falls Tea Garden

 Sweet Heat Green Tea Spice Rub

-This dry rub that I make with green tea is available for sale at my classes.
+This dry rub that I make with green tea is sometimes available at my classes.
 I most often use this on salmon but have also enjoyed it on grilled chicken, pork tenderloin and flank steak.

-For appetizer salmon bites, cut the raw salmon filets into bite size cubes or pieces.
+For appetizer salmon bites, cut the raw salmon filets into bite size cubes or pieces - about one inch in size.
 Put them in a bowl and toss with one to two Tablespoons dry rub per pound of salmon.
 Place on a foil lined baking sheet and place in a preheated 425° oven for 5 minutes.
 Serve warm or at room temperature.

 To prepare a salmon filet - cut into serving size pieces ( 4 - 6 oz each), place on foil lined baking sheet, coat with the dry rub and bake at 425° 12 - 15 minutes until cooked to desired doneness.
 I prefer the salmon to be moist in the middle.